elineriksson02/DH2323-Project-Repo/README.md

 - Implement a more complete floating object system.
-It would also be interesting to optimise the interaction separately for each model and then compare the results — this could reveal whether the choice of interaction method changes which model performs better in different scenarios.
+It would also be interesting to optimise the interaction separately for each model and then compare the results, this could reveal whether the choice of interaction method changes which model performs better in different scenarios.